 Strong and elemental, Sicily retains an unconquered character and romantic spirit, and you can taste it in her food.
 Greek ruins dot the landscape.
 Arabian eggplants, lemons, saffron and nutmeg thrive in rich volcanic soil.
 Local artisans hand-make chocolates and cheeses.
 Sicilian dishes draw on history but abound with independent ideas and innovative interpretations that stand apart from the cuisine of mainland Italy.

-We coil our way through this dramatic region from Catania’s ancient rowdy markets, to coastal fishing villages, then on to the lesser-known introterra, home to noble wine estates.
+Linda will guide you this time as we coil our way across this dramatic region from Palermo’s rowdy ancient food markets, through the lesser-known introterra, home to noble wine estates, ending in coastal fishing villages.
 We make a pilgrimage to Modica for hand-produced chocolates and Noto for the world’s best gelato.
-We take walks through the countryside, enter private kitchens, gentle olive groves and gardens bursting with flavor.
-In this way, Sicily reveals her secrets to us.
+We take walks through the countryside, taste wine from famous vineyards, enter private kitchens, gentle olive groves and gardens bursting with flavor.
+As we cross the island, Sicily reveals her secrets to us.

 Inspiration: The late Anna Tasca Lanza and the fabulous Fabrizia Lanza.
 Case Vecchie and the estate of Regaleali.
+My friendship and mutual admiration with Linda Sarris.
 The garden.
-Fresh artichokes and fresh green chick peas.
+Fresh artichokes and fresh green chickpeas.
 Biancomangiare.
 Fico d’India.
 Grillo.
+Arianna’s wines.
 Ciocolato di Bonajuto.
 Marzamemi.
-The booming cacophony of the Catania fish market.
-Scoops of gelato at Cafe Sicilia.
+The booming cacophony of Palermo’s markets.
+Scoops of granita at Caffè Sicilia.

 From my journal…